LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05-HtmlCanvas/Lab05_Instructions_HtmlCanvas.md

 Your starter code is fully functional and has no // TODO comments.
 You will be adding features rather than finishing incomplete code.
 The features you add depend on the version of the lab you are assigned to do.

+Everyone will add these features their lab:

+- Automatic storage and retrieval of profiles from local storage.
+- Photo filters like *grayscale*, *sepia*, and *contrast* to enhance your image.
+On your web page, provide filter options (at least 4, of your choice) in a drop-down list.
+  You can provide using <u>either one</u> of two approaches:
+  - Use the [`lena.js`](https://www.fellipe.com/demos/lena-js/) NPM package.
+  -  Use the [canvas filter feature](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/filter) to add filters.
+- Something that uses a NPM package.
+If you added the filters using *lena.js*, then this requirement is fulfilled.
+If not, you can add another package like [canvas-confetti](https://www.npmjs.com/package/canvas-confetti) to put confetti on the page when the user downloads a profile picture.

 #### Version A:

 Add these features:

-- Automatic storage and retrieval of profiles from local storage.
-- Photo filters like Grayscale, Sepia, and Sharpening to enhance your image.
-Use the [`lena.js`](https://www.fellipe.com/demos/lena-js/) package.
-On your web page, provide the filters you want in a drop-down list.
 - Circular profile frame, with image or background outside the frame clipped.
 - Controls to change background and border color.
 - Option to add an outline to the text and choose it's color.